arazia/civee/README.md

 Currently Done:
 - Rudimentary Engine
+- VBO Pipeline

 Required:
+- Keybind functionality
+- More mesh functionality
-- Shader
+- Orthogonal Perspective
+- actual sprites and stuff lmao
-- Vertex Vector
+- collision
-- Buffers
+- and more
+- learn vulkan and implement it

 Dependencies:
 - imgui is currently used for a basic gui for the engine

 ## Building
 Create a `/build` folder in the root directory and run `cmake .. && make` within the `/build` directory to build the binary.